Kicksecure/security-misc/README.md

 -   Obtain more entropy at boot from RAM as the runtime memory allocator is being initialised.

+-   Provide option to disable the entire IPv6 stack to reduce attack surface.

 Disallow sensitive kernel information leaks in the console during boot.
 See the `/etc/default/grub.d/40_quiet_boot.cfg` configuration file.